candiddev/etcha/hugo/content/docs/guides/running-patterns.md

 }
 ```

 In this example, `pattern1` will receive the Webhook for `/mypath` first.
-If it does not receive a `webhook_body`, it will send the Webhook to `pattern2`.
+If it does not receive a `webhookBody`, it will send the Webhook to `pattern2`.
 Events created by Commands ran when handling a Webhook **will not trigger Sources**.